rickvanderwolk/pi-radio/README.md

 ### How It Works

-- `default_stations.json` - Contains the default radio stations (updated with each release)
+- `default_stations.json` - Contains the default radio stations (updated with each git pull)
-- `custom_stations.json` - Your personal stations (never overwritten during updates)
+- `custom_stations.json` - Your personal stations (**never modified** by install/update scripts)
+- Station merging happens **only in memory** at runtime:
+  - Both files are loaded when the app starts
-- Custom stations are merged with default stations at startup
+  - Custom stations are combined with default stations
   - If a custom station has the same name as a default station, the custom one takes priority
-- During updates, `custom_stations.json` is automatically preserved
+- During updates, `custom_stations.json` is automatically backed up and restored unchanged

 ### Station Format